byterubpay/byterub-site/_i18n/tr/resources/developer-guides/wallet-rpc.md

 Outputs:

-* *height* - unsigned int; The current monero-wallet-rpc's blockchain height.
+* *height* - unsigned int; The current byterub-wallet-rpc's blockchain height.
 If the wallet has been offline for a long time, it may need to catch up with the daemon.

 Example: